Paris Métro train fire: Fire

 The driver was still focused on moving the train off the line, but clearly it could not be driven from the front, and there was no way to electrically disconnect the motor cars and drive it from the rear.
 So he now asked for a push.
 By this time the passengers waiting at Barbès had boarded the next train (single train 52), which had then advanced as far as Rue d'Allemagne and was waiting for the signal to continue.
 It was now unloaded in turn onto the platform there and driven to Combat, where it coupled onto the rear of train 43.
 At 7:32 p.m. the triple train began moving slowly forward, powered by a single motor car and with the short circuit on the front car M202 still live and feeding the fire.

 Meanwhile, the following train (train 48, another single train), advanced to Rue d'Allemagne and the passengers from trains 43 and 52 crowded onto its four cars.
-The combined train 43-52 next passed Belleville station.
+The combined train 43-52 next passed the Belleville station.
 At this station there was a siding, but the failed train could not be put into it; it would have to continue to the end of the line at Nation, 8 stations later.
 As the train limped past the next station, Couronnes, its stationmaster was justifiably alarmed at the obvious signs of fire.
 By the time train 48 arrived there with its triple load of passengers, eddying smoke was visible in the tunnel ahead.
 Rather than pulling forward to the station exit as usual, the driver stopped his short train halfway along the platform to confer with the stationmaster.

 With the danger finally understood, the decision was made to evacuate to the street — but by now the passengers, some of them having already been ejected from two trains, were becoming uncooperative.
-A fare refund was demanded, a lively altercation ensued, and then suddenly it was too late.
+A fare refund was demanded, a lively altercation ensued, but by then it was too late.
 Train 43-52 had barely reached the next station, Ménilmontant, when the fire grew out of control and the crew fled for their lives.
 Power was cut at the nearest substation, but since the line was not divided into electrically isolated sections, the shorted motor was still receiving power from other substations.

 At about 8 p.m. the fire destroyed the one circuit supplying the station lighting.
 Couronnes station was plunged into darkness just as a dense, choking cloud of smoke emerged from the tunnel leading to Ménilmontant.
 In less than a minute, the station had become a death trap.
 Disoriented by the smoke and far from the exit, many people wandered the wrong way until they succumbed to asphyxia.